tier4/ota-client/otaclient/app/proto/README.md

 ## Feature

-1. supports easily creating wrapper for any generated protobuf message types, custom helper methods can be defined for each created wrappers,
+1. for unset/unpopulated field, aligns the behavior of protobuf message, wrapper will return the default value according to the field type(int, float will be 0, bool will be false, str will be empty string, **enum will be the first defined value in order**, **nested message will be empty message**).
-1. supports converting protobuf message instance into corresponding wrapper type instance, the converted wrapper instances can be used as normal python instances,
+1. supports **easily creating wrapper with type annotating only** for any generated protobuf message types , custom helper methods can be defined for each created wrappers,
-1. supports exporting wrapper instance back to protobuf message instance, the exported protobuf message instance is equal(each attribute fields have the same value) to the converted one at the beginning,
+1. **fully supports nested message, repeated fields and `Duration` type**,
-1. fully supports nested message, repeated fields and protobuf built-in well-known type(currently only `Duration` is supported),
+1. **fully inter-operatable with protobuf message with `convert` and `export_pb` API,** supports converting protobuf message instance into corresponding wrapper type instance, the converted wrapper instances can be used as normal python instances,
-1. fully inter-operatable with protobuf message with `convert` and `export_pb` API,
+1. simple and unified core APIs, supports exporting wrapper instance back to protobuf message instance, the exported protobuf message instance is equal(each attribute fields have the same value) to the converted one at the beginning,
-1. provided utils/types are well type hinted and annotated.
+1. fully type hinted and type annotated.

 ## Provided utils